 Irazú Volcano National Park is part of the Central Conservation Area of Costa Rica and encompasses the area around the Irazú Volcano in Cartago Province.
 It has a surface area of approximately 2,000 ha (4,942 acres) and is one of the four national parks within the Cordillera Volcánica Central Biosphere Reserve.

-Within this protected wilderness area, several streams empty into the basins of the Reventazón, Sarapiqui, Sucio and Toro Amarillo Rivers.
+Within this protected wilderness area, several streams empty into the Reventazón, Sarapiqui, Sucio, and Toro Amarillo river basins.

 Animals in the park, living primarily within the forest, include owls, armadillos, rabbits, hummingbirds and woodpeckers.